mike-works/vscode-fundamentals/docs/1_using/debugging.md

 > * Try adding something to the cart.
 There's a suble bug involving a misunderstanding between client & server about > data format
 > * Set a breakpoint in [/client/data/cart-store.js](/client/data/cart-store.js#_saveCart)'s `_saveCart()` function right before the `PUT` request is sent
 > * Set a breakpoint in [/server/routes/cart.js](/server/routes/cart.js)'s `.put("/items")` handler, keeping an eye on the body of the HTTP request as it lands
+> * Use the above guidelines to create "attach" launch configurations for both Chrome and Node
+> * Find and fix the problem
 > * You should be able to (almost) step from one breakpoint to the other